-In this post, we’ll take a look at 10 unexpected discoveries from Zann’s pet painting studio.
-These range from on-the-easel insights about lighting and brushwork to answering brass-tacks questions about fixing dented canvas.
+In this post, we’ll share 10 unexpected discoveries from the Paws By Zann pet portrait studio.
+These range from on-easel insights about lighting and brushwork to answering brass-tacks questions about fixing dented canvas.

 #1 Painting Pets with a Mitful of Brushes